 Application Returned to Council Service Center

-If a board of review approves a candidate, the signed application, reference letters, and any information that might be considered confidential are returned to the council service center.
+If a board of review approves a candidate, the signed application, reference letters, and any information that might be considered confidential are returned to the council service center. the Chair of the Board of Review or a participating Board of Review member is to return the book to the Council office.
 If the Scout is not advanced, the Scout should receive a letter from the Eagle Board Chairman within 30 days explaining the Board of Review’s decision and appeal procedures.
 All materials from the Board of Review are held by the Council pending any addition actions.

 Council Sends Application to National Advancement Team